Clogged Breathing Tube / G Tube / J Tube / GJ Tube Attorney

 (2) Each resident receives adequate supervision and assistance devices to prevent accidents.

-42 CFR §483.25 (k) Special needs.
+Freedom from abuse, neglect and exploltation.
 The facility must ensure that residents receive proper treatment and care for the following special services:

 (2) Parenteral and enteral fluids;